hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

   calls it the ECT Loop (edit-compile-test), I term it "the feedback loop of doom".
   - Ops meetings can be a good way to increase dashboard and monitoring practices in your company
     ![](/src/assets/berlin_summit_2023_review/mad202_ops_meetings.jpg)
-  - Change happens by treating service teams as independent startups.
+  - Change happens by treating Service teams as independent startups.
 They are empowered to make their own decisions.
 They can decide, which feature they believe will serve the customer best.
 As a trade-off for more autonomy, they get held accountable only through KPIs, looking at the end results.